This is excerpted from Dr. Namika Sagara’s presentation at the 2016 National Medicare Supplement Sales Summit in Kansas City, MO.

 No, people aren’t always rational.
 If we were, we’d spend significant time deciding what to eat for breakfast, based on fiber and nutritional content, factoring in the previous day’s exercise or lack thereof.
-Instead we make choices based on habits, instinct, and convenience.
-If we were rational we’d never have problem with over-eating or under-exercising.
+Instead, we make choices based on habits, instinct, and convenience.
+If we were rational we’d never have a problem with over-eating or under-exercising.
 We’d never have problems planning for the future and retirement, and we’d dutifully research and purchase the right types of insurance.

 Framing: Polling Questions

 In this experiment, participants were presented with the following scenario, asked in two different ways:

 Imagine that the U.S. is preparing for an outbreak of a virus, which is expected to affect 600 people.
 There are two alternative programs.